Nordes/NewRelic.AzureStorageQueueSize.Plugin/README.md

-# NewRelic AzureQueue Agent
+# NewRelic Azure Storage Queue Agent
-NewRelic Azure Queue Agent is a NewRelic Plugin which monitors the size of the queues in one or more Windows Azure Storage accounts.
+NewRelic Azure Storage Queue Agent is a NewRelic Plugin which monitors the size of the queues in one or more Windows Azure Storage accounts.
 Use it to see how the sizes of queues evolve over time.

 * The plugin is NPI-compatible. *(On it's way)*